What to do with this activity?

 Africa is huge!
 It's the second biggest continent, after Asia.
 Check out a map of the earth and see how small Ireland and Europe are compared to Africa.

 There are over 50 different countries in Africa, and around 2,000 different languages are spoken.
-The very first human beings lived in Africa.
 The population of Africa is 1,225,240,943 as of Tuesday, October 25, 2016, based on the latest United Nations estimates.
 As well as human beings, there are an amazing number of different species of wild life living in climates from desert to tropical forest, and everything in between.

 It’s important to encourage whatever reading your child is doing at this age.
 Children have their own interests and hobbies so they will be more inclined to read information about these subjects.
 Having comics, papers or magazines around the house will make it easier for your child to get into reading.
 Your child might find it appealing to read online and you might like that the book can be read by an automated voice.
 E books can be looked at when you are on the move, making sure that your child is careful with your computer or phone.